jdsandifer/Portfolio/README.md

 ## Other Languages

 - PHP: I'm currently using this at my job working on a specialized presentation file server.
 The server syncs files between computers in different rooms and provides access to them at the correct presentation time for each speaker.
-Essentially, the presenter's files are available on their computer and easily accessible at the correct time.
 - AutoLISP (a specific variant of LISP, similar to Common Lisp)
   - [ALUnit](https://github.com/jdsandifer/ALUnit/blob/master/README.md): The only open source unit testing framework for AutoLISP.